Perspective | Black households were saving more. Then came covid-19.

 “It’s not easy for people with lower incomes to save, but the current crisis demonstrates how important it is to make it a top priority,” Brobeck said.

 America Saves has partnered with the Association for Financial Counseling and Planning Education (AFCPE), utilizing the Yellow Ribbon Network.
-This online platform normally serves veterans, active military and their families but has expanded to connect anyone impacted by the pandemic with certified financial counselors and coaches for free.
+This online platform normally serves veterans, active military and their families but has expanded to connect anyone impacted by the pandemic with certified financial counselors and coaches at no cost.
 To sign up for a virtual session, go to yellowribbonnetwork.org/afcpecovid19.

 The best way to save is to do it automatically.
 Set up direct deposits to a savings account when you get paid.
 Keep your savings away from your regular household account.
 I don’t carry the debit card connected to my emergency fund.